-Note: A reprint of an article from 2013 by SJO.
+Note: A reprint of an article from 2013 by Steve Olinger (SJO)

 – Why are we here?
 Why file synchronization and replication

-The reasons for founding EnduraData were professional and personal – aligning with the desire to help solve complex and challenging problems – often based in human behavior.
-As many of us have discovered, there are no simple, effective solutions to complex problems.
+The reasons for founding EnduraData were professional and personal – aligning with the desire to help solve complex and challenging problems – often based on human behavior.
+As many of us have discovered, there are no simple, practical solutions to complex problems.

 Making complexity easier to manage